zanuka/angular-dart-rx-bloc/README.md

-# AngularDart+Flutter RX BLoC App Starter
+# AngularDart+Flutter RX BLoC Explorations

-**Objective** Create an AngularDart/Flutter app starter/scaffold that adheres to the BLoC (Business Logic Component) design guidelines, uses Reactive Programming, and promotes code sharing.
+**Objective** Explore the possibilities and create an AngularDart/Flutter app starter/scaffold that adheres to the BLoC (Business Logic Component) design guidelines, uses Reactive Programming, and promotes code sharing.

 ## Approach
 - use BLoC design guidelines